 Above and below: Scenic New Brunswick from the bus going between the various stops on the tour.

-Shore Excursion Review - St. John, New Brunswick, Canada - Bay of Fundy Coastal Photography Tour
+Shore Excursion Review - Saint John, New Brunswick, Canada - Bay of Fundy Coastal Photography Tour